Smolder: R-O-C-S. Rocs? Humongous birds of prey that can snack on a molting dragon like candy!

 - Dungeons & Dragons: Rocs have appeared since the game's first edition as birds of prey large enough to carry off elephants in their claws.
 They are often associated with giants, who tame them as aerial mounts, although wild rocs will hunt giants.
 In fact, 5th edition lore says the giants' chief god Annam created rocs as air support in the giants' ancient war against the dragons.

-- In Al-Qadim, it should come as no surprise that they are a prominent part of the setting, given the "Arabian Nights" Days theme.
+- Al-Qadim: It should come as no surprise that they are a prominent part of the setting, given the "Arabian Nights" Days theme.
 In fact the setting has three variations.
 Asides from the common roc found in other settings, there are also the intelligent great rocs and the evil-aligned two-headed rocs (based on the Ray Harryhausen one from The 7th Voyage of Sinbad).

 - The 3.5th Edition Monster Manual II describes chaos rocs, a breed of rocs with rainbow feathers and the ability to cast prismatic spray — a spell that emits rays of colored light, each of which causes a different effect to those it hits — from their eyes.